American Physical Society

 Establishment & Support

 This award was endowed in 1985 by members and friends of the Division of Nuclear Physics.
-It was given bi-annually until becoming an annual award with the 1999 selection.
+It was given bi-annually until becoming an annual award in 1999.

 Rules & Eligibility

 Nominations are open to any person who has received a Ph.
-D. degree in experimental or theoretical nuclear physics from a North American university within the two-year period preceding 1 July 2013.
-Nominations should include:
+D. degree in experimental or theoretical nuclear physics from a North American university within the two-year period preceding the current nomination deadline.

 Nomination & Selection Process